tobias-petrasch/aframe-avatar-connect-component/README.md

 - npm

-  Install npm as the service is based on React and uses npm as a package manager. _NOTE:_ This installation command requires [brew](https://brew.sh/) and only runs on Mac.
+  Install npm as this project uses npm as a package manager. _NOTE:_ This installation command requires [brew](https://brew.sh/) and only runs on Mac.

   ```sh
   $ brew install node